NextJump/nextjump.github.io/_posts/culture/2015-03-18-Shes-the-First.md

 - education
 ---

 In 2015, Next Jump adopted into our offices She's the First, a non-profit that has the same change-the-world mentality as we do.
-Learn a little about their mission and the impact they are making on girls' education around the world.
+Learn more about their mission and the impact Next Jump is helping She's the First make on girls' education around the world.

 ![The She's The First team with Charlie & Meghan](/images/STFNXJ.jpg)